Do DHT Blockers Work?

 Do natural DHT blockers work?

-They do block DHT.
+Some of them do block DHT.
 That is a fact.

 But, these natural or alternative medicines lack the approval of the FDA for hair loss.
 And that just means they haven’t been rigorously tested for the proper dosage and effectiveness yet.